E90Post

 Exclamation DIY: Flushing the E9x Heater Core (Caution Required!)

 Have you found your heater growing cold, first on one side of the car and then on the other?
 As long as the heater core isn’t damaged or leaking, it can be flushed.
 BUT… BE CAREFUL!
-Many YouTubers recommend pressurizing the core with a garden hose or compressed-air as the first step.
+Many YouTubers recommend pressurizing the core with a garden hose or compressed air as the first step.
 That could easily burst the fragile aluminum core (especially if weakened by corrosion) or blow one of the rubber o-ring seals inside the dash.

+If that happens, allow me to refer you to the DIY from hell… E90 Heater Core DIY.
 This DIY heater core replacement is incredibly well documented, but the work is difficult and takes days - or thousands of dollars to have this done by a dealer or mechanic.

-Last edited by GSB; 04-01-2024 at 03:49 AM..
+Last edited by GSB; 11-13-2024 at 06:20 PM..

 Appreciate 1